Want to know how your customers and leads feel about your website, product, or overall company’s vision?

 There are many ways in which you can gather information from the target audience directly.
 For example, many businesses use emails; here’s an example email sent out by a popular online service Thumbtack:

 Organizing meetings and events is also a good option if you have a considerable number of local customers.
+You can even automate the process of sending emails using client feedback software.

 While implementing these customer feedback collection tools, keep in mind that you shouldn’t ask the following: